LumingSun/ML4DB-paper-list/README.md

 * Are We Ready For Learned Cardinality Estimation? (arXiv 2020)
 * A Unified Deep Model of Learning from both Data and Queries for Cardinality Estimation (SIGMOD 2021)
 * LATEST: Learning-Assisted Selectivity Estimation Over Spatio-Textual Streams (ICDE 2021)
+* Fauce: Fast and Accurate Deep Ensembles with Uncertainty for Cardinality Estimation (VLDB 2021)
 #### Data-based
 (kernal density model)
 * Self-Tuning, GPU-Accelerated Kernel Density Models for Multidimensional Selectivity Estimation (SIGMOD 2015)